Origin (Borknagar album)

-Origin is the seventh studio album by Norwegian heavy metal band Borknagar.
-Origin explores the band's more progressive and traditional elements and is primarily an acoustic effort.
+Origin is the seventh studio album by Norwegian progressive metal band Borknagar.
+Origin explores the band's more traditional elements and is primarily an acoustic effort.

 Bassist Jan Erik "Tyr" Tiwaz is featured on the album following his brief departure during the recording sessions for the band's previous release Epic.

-"Oceans Rise" is an acoustic remake of the song of the same name from the 1998 album The Archaic Course.
+The song "Oceans Rise" is an acoustic remake of the song of the same name from the 1998 album The Archaic Course.